Updated: Sep 26

 CAT CASTRATION AND SPAYING HELPS PRESERVE AUSTRALIA’S WILDLIFE

-Stray cats are cats that have been abandoned or become lost whilst out wondering.
+Stray cats are cats that have been abandoned or become lost whilst out wandering.
 Stray cats will often end up feeding off Australian native wildlife.
 Some stray cats can also carry some nasty diseases and bacteria, which can be passed on to wildlife or humans.
 Feral cats are strays that have never been domesticated and live off killing wildlife to survive.
 Feeding feral and stray cats is not recommended.
 If you want to help them, it is preferable to capture them and take them to your local animal shelter.

 One of the benefits of desexing a male cat is that is stops them roaming to find a mating partner.
 A desexed male is therefore less prone to go on unauthorised outside adventures, which also helps protect our wildlife.